Felix-chengecha/Heroic-market-place_Android/README.md

 # Heroic market app

-This is an ecommerce mobile application for buying and selling products online, built using the Volley library for Android and Laravel for the backend technology.
+-This is an ecommerce mobile application for buying and selling products online, built in java  and Laravel for the backend technology.
-I have created  API endpoints that allows one to fetch all items, items categories, register a user and add items to cart.
+-I have created  API endpoints that allows one to fetch all items, items categories, register a user and add items to cart in laravel.
+-The app is using  the volley library which provides easy and fast network communication between the  Android app and the backend
-I have integrated the app with mpesa to provide an alternative payment option
+-The app integrated the app with mpesa to provide an online  payment option

 # Features

-Fast and efficient network communication using the Volley library.
-Secure payment processing using mpesa.
-User authentication and authorization using Laravel.
+-User authentication and authorization using Laravel.
-Product listing, browsing, and search functionality.
+-Product listing, browsing, and search functionality.
-Shopping cart and order management.
+-Shopping cart and order management.
-Admin dashboard for managing products, orders, and users.
+-Secure payment processing using mpesa.

 # screens